 ADDENDUM TO THIS POST ADDED ON 6/21/2020

 Over the past week, I discovered that Paul Krueger is a serial harasser of women.
 Our friendship is now over.
-I am not going to pretend I did not write the below, and I stand my purely aesthetic criticism of Steel Crow Saga — to use an analogy by my friend Ursula Wagner, it’s akin to how Roman Polanski of all people made Repulsion, one of the greatest films ever made about the terror of being a woman, and turned out to be the way he is.
-That being said, I withdraw and overt recommendations of acquiring the book.
+I am not going to pretend I did not write the below, and I stand by my purely aesthetic criticism of Steel Crow Saga — to use an analogy by my friend Ursula Wagner, it’s akin to how Roman Polanski, of all people, made Repulsion, one of the greatest films ever made about the terror of being a woman, and turned out to be the way he is.
+That being said, I withdraw any overt recommendations of acquiring the book.

 I wanted to post something during these last days as September turns into October.
 Mainly because on October 4th and October 5th, I’ll be back in New York City for my ninth consecutive New York Comic-Con!

 But more than that, I’ll be at Boom!
 Studios headquarters on Friday morning (10-2:30) and Saturday afternoon (2:30 – 7).

 If you stop by TABLE 1828 during those times, I’ll be there to sign Form of a Question or An Elegy for Amelia Johnson and have plenty of time to talk!